RonIovine/pshell/README.md

 ##### 4. pshellAggregatiorDemo ('C' and Python)
 This shows an example UDP/Unix interactive client that can control several remote pshell servers in one interactive session.
-Note that this is different than the generic pshellAggregator client program in that this is a custom aggregator by where the servers being aggregated are typically hardcoded.
-This can be useful for creating a client that might hide certain commands from individual servers and create 'meta' commands that consist of several discrete commands to several different servers.
+Note that this is different than the generic pshellAggregator client program described above in that this is a custom aggregator by where the servers being aggregated are typically hardcoded.
+This can be useful for creating a client does not expose all the raw native server commands, but rather might want to hide certain commands from individual servers and also create 'meta' commands that consist of several discrete commands to several different servers.

 ##### 5. pshellReadlineDemo ('C' and Python)
 This is not really part of the pshell client/server paradigm per-se, but rather is just a handy